 Today was a beautiful day to take the time to place all the branches that I wired on Wolfie earlier in their places!
 By turning, lifting and angling Wolfie I decided the best (possible) new angle and position.
-Little pieces of wood were placed underneath the pot to bring the tree in its best future potting position!
-Some old branches had to go and the rest of the branches and foliage were brought in place with the help of bottle corks, cut to fit wooden paint steering sticks and rubber cubs (that were cut out off the sole of my old beach flip flop slippers!
-This bringing in place was by now means an easy task because Wolfie grew very slow in a place with hardly any vegetation on top of an enormous boulder rock in just a few Inches of very hard old soil that was made up over many decades out of his own shed needles!
-That and being covered by a large pack of heavy snow during the long Winters followed by a short very hot Summer and nibling goats made that the now very old and unbendable branches had grown in a curled up way covered with old deadwood!
+Little pieces of wood were placed underneath the pot to bring the tree to its best future potting position!
+Some old branches had to go and the rest of the branches and foliage were brought in place with the help of bottle corks, cut-to-fit wooden paint steering sticks and rubber cubs (that were cut out off the sole of my old beach flip-flop slippers!
+This bringing in place was by now means an easy task because Wolfie grew very slow in a place with hardly any vegetation on top of an enormous boulder rock in just a few inches of very hard old soil that was made up over many decades out of his own shed needles!
+That and being covered by a large pack of heavy snow during the long Winters followed by a short very hot Summer and nibbling goats made that the now very old and unbendable branches had grown in a curled-up way covered with old deadwood!
 And believe me, they are unbendable!
-I made these curled up very old branches with their old cracked bark and full of deadwood (Shari) the main focus point in between the opened up top foliage section!
+I made these curled up very old branches with their old cracked bark and full of deadwood (Shari) the main focus point in between the opened-up top foliage section!

 Below: I found this picture of Wolfie from September 2012.
 So this is how he looked 10 years ago!

-Below: 10 years later: Close up of some of the curled up old branches.
+Below: 10 years later: Close-up of some of the natural curled-up old branches.

 Hans van Meer.